Shaken Baby Syndrome

-- Subdural hematoma is a collection of blood between the surface of the brain and the dura (the tough, fibrous outer membrane surrounding the brain.)
+- Subdural hematoma, which is a collection of blood between the surface of the brain and the dura (the tough, fibrous outer membrane surrounding the brain.)
 This occurs when the veins that bridge from the brain to the dura are stretched beyond their elasticity, causing tears and bleeding.

-- Subarachnoid hemorrhage is bleeding between the arachnoid (web-like membrane surrounding the brain filled with spinal fluid) and the brain.
+- Subarachnoid hemorrhage, which is bleeding between the arachnoid (web-like membrane surrounding the brain filled with spinal fluid) and the brain.

-- Direct trauma to the brain substance itself when the brain strikes the inner surfaces of the skull.
+- Direct trauma to the brain substance itself, caused when the brain strikes the inner surfaces of the skull.

 - Shearing off or breakage of nerve cell branches (axons) in the cortex and deeper structures of the brain caused by violent motion to the brain.